James Burton (Egyptologist)

-James Burton (22 September 1786 – 22 February 1862) (formerly Haliburton and latterly Haliburton) was the British Egyptologist who mapped the Valley of the Kings; and was the first post-Renaissance person to enter KV5; and discovered the Karnak king list; and discovered TT391.
+James Burton Junior (22 September 1786 – 22 February 1862) (formerly Haliburton and latterly Haliburton) was a British libertine and pioneering Egyptologist who mapped the Valley of the Kings; and was the first post-Renaissance person to enter KV5; and was the discoverer of the Karnak king list; and was the discoverer of TT391.

-Birth and family
+Family

-James Burton Junior was the second son of the eminent London property developer James Burton (who was formerly surnamed Haliburton) by Elizabeth Westley (12 December 1761 – 14 January 1837) of Loughton.
+James Burton Junior, who was born at Crescent Place (now Burton Place), Bloomsbury, London, was the fourth child and second son of the pre-eminent London property developer James Burton Senior (who was formerly surnamed Haliburton) by Elizabeth Westley (12 December 1761 – 14 January 1837) of Loughton.
 He was christened 'James Haliburton' but his father changed the family surname to Burton in 1794.

-James Burton Junior then also changed his surname to Burton, but changed his surname back to Haliburton in 1838.
+James Burton Junior changed his surname to Burton, but changed his surname back to Haliburton in 1838.

 He was an elder brother of the architect Decimus Burton; and of the physician Henry Burton.

-He was a cousin and friend of the judge and author and MP Thomas Chandler Haliburton; and of the anthropologist and barrister Robert Grant Haliburton; and of the civil-servant Arthur Lawrence Haliburton, 1st Baron Haliburton.
+He was a cousin and friend of the Canadian author and British MP Thomas Chandler Haliburton: and thereby of the Canada First founder Robert Grant Haliburton and the civil servant Arthur Lawrence Haliburton, 1st Baron Haliburton.